insidewhy/cc.extend/README.md

 animal.talk('mose') // logs "friendly cat: meow", "hiss(mose)"
 ```

-## Using inject to modify a class in place.
+## using inject to modify a class in place.
 cc.extend returns a new child class whilst cc.inject can be used to modify a class.
 Inside of a method overriden with cc.inject, "parent" refers to the overwridden method.
 ```javascript
 HouseCat.inject({